What is freerando skiing?

 Would you like to try this activity, but don't have your own equipment?
 Don't panic, you can rent all your equipment from the ski stores in our resorts.
 Boots, skis, skins, as well as your DVA + shovel + probe kit to ensure your safety.

 The DVA (Détecteur de Victimes d'Avalanches) will enable you to optimize your chances of being found if you're buried under an avalanche, but also to search for your companions if they're the ones under the snow.
-The probe, meanwhile, allows you to determine exactly where they are.
-All that's left to do is dig them out with a shovel.
+The probe, meanwhile, allows you to determine exactly where the buried people are.
+All that remains is to dig them out with the shovel.
 Technical equipment that you need to master and train for every season.
 In short, a trio of equipment without which you can't get off the slopes!

 This trio is increasingly complemented by an airbag: fitted with a release handle, it optimizes your chances of staying above the surface of an avalanche.
 It is, however, a supplementary piece of equipment and does not replace your avalanche transceiver.